Scriptural Reasons to Try Gratitude Journaling

 Three years and nearly 1,500 entries later, I had never had to write the same thing twice.
-God's mercies had indeed been new every morning.
+God's mercies have indeed been new every morning.

 Furthermore, I found that all this thanksgiving affected my attitude.
-I began to feel more complete, cheerful, optimistic, and loved than I ever had.
+I began to feel more complete, cheerful, optimistic, and loved.
 This is not to say that depression never hit, but it was less severe and of a shorter duration than had been normal.
-During college, this journaling practice got laid aside for more necessary activities, but I never forgot - or failed to notice - that God's mercies are always new every morning.
+During college, this journaling practice got laid aside for more necessary activities, but I never forgot--or failed to notice--that God's mercies are always new every morning.
 This habit of noticing has stayed with me through the years, and has helped me keep life in perspective.

 "The sacrifice of praise..."